-Jacques R. Fournier’s practice is focused on mediation and arbitration of complex litigation matters, both locally and internationally, as well as providing related strategic advice.
+Jacques R. Fournier’s practice is focused on mediation and arbitration of complex disputes, both domestic and international, as well as providing related strategic advice.

 As part of the firm’s Professional Excellence Program, he mentors young lawyers specializing in litigation.
 He also assists firm members in preparing for hearings before the Superior Court and Court of Appeal of Québec.